CamilaR20/LLM-Examples/README.md

-# LLMs
+# Transformer Examples
-LLM text generation examples with Hugging Face Transformer's library and commercial APIs.
+Text generation examples with Hugging Face Transformers library and commercial APIs.

 ## **Installation**

-## Using your local machine
+### Using a local machine
 You can use Miniconda to setup the environment.
 To install it, you can follow the instructions [here](https://docs.conda.io/projects/miniconda/en/latest/index.html#quick-command-line-install).

 ```